Top tips for managing eczema

 Medicated creams and ointments and moisturisers

-- Wash your hands before applying medicated creams and ointments and moisturiser.
+- Wash your hands before putting on medicated creams and ointments and moisturiser.

 - Moisturise every day, even when there is no eczema.